Birding, Biking, Fishing and more…enjoy the great outdoors in Smithfield & Isle of Wight County

 Fishing:

-The Pagan and Blackwater Rivers, Jones and Cypress Creeks provide a bounty of fishing opportunities.
-With the Smithfield Station and several other area marinas, historic downtown Smithfield is as easily accessible by water and land, so after a day on the water, you can take in the area's historic attractions, shopping, dining and lodging opportunities as well.
+In Smithfield fishing opportunities are bountiful with the Pagan and Blackwater Rivers, and Jones and Cypress Creeks.
+Boat launches are available at Tyler’s Beach, Jones Creek, and Clontz Park in Smithfield.
+Both Windsor Castle Park and Carrollton Nike Park offer roller style launches for kayaks and canoes.
+Smithfield Lake, VA (not to be confused with Smith Mountain Lake) is a tributary off the Pagan River, accessible by the boat launch at Clontz Park in downtown Smithfield.
+It offers a quiet place to fish and relax.
+With the Smithfield Station and other area marinas, historic downtown Smithfield is as easily accessible by water and land, so after a day on the water, you can take in the area's historic attractions, shopping, dining, and lodging opportunities as well.

 Windsor Castle Park is within easy walking distance from downtown Smithfield and offers a fishing pier on Cypress Creek.